Evaluating the Electrode Utilization of a Lithium-Ion Battery Pouch Cell

 By using simulation to gain insight into the electrode utilization of a battery, engineers could alter the design for a certain operation.
 For instance, the utilization can be further analyzed by positioning the tabs in different locations or by adjusting the dimensions of the electrode and current collectors to determine how they affect the current distribution at higher C rates.

 Try modeling a large-format Li-ion battery pouch cell by clicking the button below.
-Once in the Application Gallery, you can download the tutorial documentation and, if you have a valid software license, the MPH-file.
+Once in the Application Gallery, you can download the tutorial documentation and the MPH-file.

 To learn more about modeling lithium-ion batteries, check out the following blog posts: